Work by six artists who call the region home, including Gregory Crewdson, Don Gummer, Stephen Hannock, Jenny Holzer, Maya Lin, and David Teeple

 At Hancock this summer, his sculptural wall reliefs explore what Gummer calls the “poetry of plans” as they juxtapose floor plans from different types of buildings to create a whole that comments on architecture in all of its forms.
 His Atelier Jianshu Over R.M.
 Schindler’s Packard Residence (2005) is a Chinese studio plan overlaid on the plan of a two-storied Schindler house.
 Schindler was an architect who was against ornament, and focused on “space architecture.”
 A more personal wall relief is Blue House Without Ghost (2004), where Gummer has laid out the most straightforward plan for his own nineteenth century guest house, proving to his wife that there is nowhere within it for ghosts to reside.

-Stephen Hannock is a painter known for producing atmospheric landscape paintings that include elements of collage – pieces of text, photos and handwriting.
+The artist is known for producing atmospheric landscape paintings that include elements of collage – pieces of text, photos and handwriting.
 Hannock is one of only a handful of contemporary artists selected for inclusion in the just released compendium, The Metropolitan Museum of Art, Masterpiece Paintings.
 His work is also included in the collections of the Metropolitan Museum of Art in New York, the Whitney Museum of American Art, the National Gallery of Art in Washington, the Museum of Fine Arts in Boston, and the Bodleian Library at the University of Oxford, UK.
 He has also won a Special Visual Effects Oscar for his depiction of heaven in the 1998 film “What Dreams May Come.”

 Jenny Holzer is an installation and conceptual artist, utilizing the medium of writing and the public’s reception of her words and ideas as part of a social and cultural experiment.
 Since the late 1970s, when her Truisms and Inflammatory Essays were first posted anonymously around New York City, Jenny Holzer’s work has spoken out about many topics, including violence, oppression, sexuality, feminism, war, and power.
 Her large-scale outdoor light projections in public locations use phrases that question contemporary issues.
 She was the first female artist chosen to represent the US at the Venice Biennale in 1990, for which she won Golden Lion Award for Best Pavilion.
 Her work has been exhibited worldwide in museums and public spaces.